AntonZhernosek/UnityPing/README.md

 ### UnityPing
 Dotnet Ping has issues around working in builds and improperly resolving addresses.
 UnityEngine's Ping works well in builds, but it's primitive and needs wrappers to function properly.
-This extension wraps around Unity Engine's Ping, allowing it to resolve addresses, timeout, support async/await and return a meaningful UnityPingReply object from a ping attempt.\n
+This extension wraps around Unity Engine's Ping, allowing it to resolve addresses, timeout, support async/await and return a meaningful UnityPingReply object from a ping attempt.
 All logged exceptions and Debug.Logs in the code are UnityEditor only.

 ### Example Usage